 In 2013, we adopted a non-qualified deferred compensation plan that permits eligible participants, including our NEOs, to make contributions (and to receive matching contributions) in excess of the Internal Revenue Code limitations.
 In February 2015, the Compensation Committee determined it was appropriate to suspend matching contributions on participant deferrals under the deferred compensation plan.
-Such suspension of matching contributions continues to be in effect.
+In December 2019, the plan was suspended with respect to any deferrals after December 31, 2019.

 The plan provides that a participant may defer up to 50% of his base compensation and all or any portion of his bonus.
 All deferred amounts are credited with earnings through the date paid.
 The Compensation Committee recommends to the board of directors annually the interest rate to be paid on all deferred compensation amounts for the year.
-The interest rate on deferred compensation for 2018 was 7.0% per annum.
+The interest rate on deferred compensation for 2019 was 7.0% per annum.
+In December 2019, the interest rate on deferred compensation was increased to 8.0% per annum to take into account the interest rate associated with our unsecured debt.